manthrax/csg-toy/README.md

-This is a toy built around the three-csg library I ported from stemkoskis csg library.
+This is a toy built around the three-csg library I ported from madebyevans csg library.